carls31/an2dl-image-classification/README.md

 * Brightness
 * Contrast

-**For a detailed understanding of the model architecture and techniques employed, please refer to the provided [Report](https://github.com/carls31/an2dl-image-classification/blob/main/Report.pdf).
+For a detailed understanding of the model architecture and techniques employed, please refer to the provided [Report](https://github.com/carls31/an2dl-image-classification/blob/main/Report.pdf).

+## Results:
+With the proposed model we obtained 4.5/5 in the challenge score.